Rangooo123/TheSHY-3D/README.md

 # TheSHY-3D
-This is the offical code of
+This is the official code of

 [Paper: TheSHY-3D](https://ieeexplore.ieee.org/document/10888954) - Texture and Structure HarmonY for Multi-View 3D Object Detection